 How the Lighthouse web app manifest audit fails

 If a page's manifest doesn't include the following properties, it will fail the audit:

 iconsproperty that includes a 192x192 px and a 512x512 px icon

 Caution: A web app manifest is necessary for your app to be installable, but it isn't sufficient.
 To learn how to meet all the requirements for installability, see the Discover what it takes to be installable post.

 Each PWA audit is weighted equally in the Lighthouse PWA Score, except for three manual audits: Site works cross-browser, Page transitions don't feel like they block on the network, and Each page has a URL.
 Learn more in the Lighthouse Scoring Guide.

-beforeinstallprompt event that you can use to prompt the user to install your Progressive Web App, and may show a mini-info bar.
+that you can use to prompt the user to install your PWA.

 Try it!
 Learn how to make your app installable in Chrome with the Make it installable codelab.

 In other browsers

 and for triggering the